 im-age ar´chae-ol´o-gy™, [im-ij] [ahr-kee-ol-uh-jee], n.
 1. The systematic recovery by artistic methods of imagery within the ground of a painting.
-2. Digging into the surface ground.
-3. The space between the figure and the ground.
-4. The constant search for the middle ground.
-5. Projected thought that culminates into a work of art.
+2. A dig into the surface ground with the butt of a paintbrush to imprint an image.
+3. The space between the figure and the ground from which emerges a skeletal impression of an image.
+4. Constant searching for the middle ground through the application of paint and projected thought that culminates into a work of art.

 "There is a constant searching for the middle ground—the space between the figure and the ground—through the application of paint and projected thoughts.
 What remains behind or merges into existence is this exchange of energy between me and the picture plane that culminates into a work of art."